«Previous Next»

 The mower’s belt-driven rear end and transmission were moved 2 ft. farther back, so Kalista had to lengthen the drive belt.
 He did that by welding a metal bracket underneath the mower’s frame and then bolting a pair of carrier bearings and pulleys onto it.
 They support a 5-ft. long belt and another shorter belt to connect the engine to the transmission.

-The front side of the dump bed is fitted with an angle iron bracket and one of the side tailgate locks off an old Dodge pickup.
+The front side of the dump bed is fitted with an angle iron bracket, and one of the side tailgate locks off an old Dodge pickup.
 “Pulling the lever back causes the box to pop right up,” says Kalista.
 “The dump bed trip lever replaces the gearshift lever, which I moved up to the steering column.”

-Kalista made 2 different sets of stake pocket sides for the dump bed, one 6 in. high and the other 1 1/2 ft. high.
+Kalista made two different sets of stake pocket sides for the dump bed, one 6 in. high and the other 1 1/2 ft. high.
 “I use the shorter rack to haul feed bags or rocks, and the taller rack to haul bulky stuff like chicken manure,” he says.

 Kalista says people often ask him how much he would want to build them a mini dump truck like his.
 “I tell them about $1,000, not counting the mower.
-The mower was given to me so I spent only about $150, not counting my labor.
-I built a similar machine for my son, but instead of welding in channel iron to lengthen the frame I used angle iron because that’s what I already had.”
+The mower was given to me, so I spent only about $150, not counting my labor.
+I built a similar machine for my son, but instead of welding in channel iron to lengthen the frame, I used angle iron because that’s what I already had.”

 Contact: FARM SHOW Followup, Tom Kalista, 2107 48th Ave., Longview, Wash.
-98632 (ph 360 425-3953).
+98632 (ph 360-425-3953).

 Click here to download page story appeared in.